The JUNO experiment and its electronics readout system: Electronics readout system

 \section{Electronics readout system}

 To be able to discriminate between the two NMH, the nominal experimental setup must have an energy resolution of~3\%~at~1~MeV, which corresponds to photon-electron statistics of 1200 p.e./MeV.
-To achieve this goal with the central detector sizes and specifications, the photo-cathode total coverage of JUNO will be 77\%, and the Photo-detection efficiency greater than 25\%.
-Additionally, an excellent photon arrival time measurement is needed for good vertex reconstruction and muon track reconstruction/isolation in the central detector.
-A large dynamic range (for atm-, geo-, and solar neutrinos) and negligible dead-time (for supernova events lasting up to few seconds) is also required to the readout system.
+To achieve this goal with the central detector sizes and specifications, the photo-cathode total coverage of JUNO will be 77\%, and the Photo-detection efficiency (PDE) greater than 25\%.
+The PDE of the PMT is the ratio of the detected signal to the input signal of PMT.
+It is a key factor to achieve the required precision on the energy spectra measurement of the anti-neutrinos.
+The photon arrival time measurement precision is lower than 1 ns.
+This precision is needed for good vertex reconstruction and muon track reconstruction/isolation in the central detector.
+A dynamic range of 1 to 4000 p.e. (for atm-, geo-, and solar neutrinos) and a trigger with no dead-time (for supernova events lasting up to few seconds) are also required to the readout system.
 As a significant part of the electronics will stand underwater, the reliability of the underwater electronics is a main concern.
 The objective is to have less than 1\% PMT and underwater electronics failure over 6 years of data taking.